KevinZheng2222/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](12.png)

 ## Ending
-With this it should help you understannd how to log into your account on ieng6. and ways to make your usage of OpenSSH more smoother.
+With this it should help you understand how to log into your account on ieng6. and ways to make your usage of OpenSSH more smoother.